Personal Leave of Absence

 - Return from Leave

-- Faculty or Professional Staff Members are required to notify their immediate supervisor of their anticipated return date.
-Faculty or Professional Staff Members who are unable to return to work at the end of the leave should notify Human Resources and their immediate supervisor as soon as possible.
+- Professional Staff Members are required to notify their immediate supervisor of their anticipated return date.
+Professional Staff Members who are unable to return to work at the end of the leave should notify Human Resources and their immediate supervisor as soon as possible.

 AT-WILL EMPLOYMENT NOT AFFECTED